mgcarre/centrage-aero/README.md

 and plan the load (passengers, baggages, fuel).
 It also allows to set the meteorological data for a given airfield so as to predict the takeoff or landing distances for the planned weight.
-It also provides an API for securing AD ALT using [eAIP France](https://www.sia.aviation-civile.gouv.fr/).
+It also provides an API for securing AD ALT.
 The app produces an A4 report that can be added to the flight documents.

 > **Original work from yannick.teresiak :** https://gitlab.com/yannick.teresiak/flaskapp.git